AdmiJW/Python/Topics/Design Patterns/Structural Design Patterns/README.md

 Let's start by looking at the concept of __cartesian product__.
 The cartesian product of two sets, {A,B,C} and {1,2} would be {(A,1), (A,2), (B,1), (B,2), (C,1), (C,2)}.

 Now, imagine those are two set of classes which are related.
-If one of these two sets are larger, we would have to implement as many classes as the size of the cartesian product, which is bad.
+Set A, will have composition of one of the classes in Set B. If one of these two sets are larger, we would have to implement as many classes as the size of the cartesian product, which is bad.

+Some say that the __Bridge__ pattern are extended __Strategy__ pattern due to the similarity of their UML diagram.

 Say we are developing an application which has `View` class that controls how a list of contents are displayed.
 Also, we have `Resource` which holds the contents to be displayed.